Use the digital service to register for the Alcohol Wholesaler Registration Scheme (AWRS) or change an existing

 - Self Assessment UTR for any type of partnership

-- individual Self Assessment UTR as a self employed/sole trader
+- individual Self Assessment UTR as a self employed or sole trader

 Before you start

 Make sure you have all the information you’ll need before you begin to apply online.
-In addition to the relevant UTR and your Government Gateway details, you may need the following information:
+As well as the relevant UTR and your Government Gateway details, you may need the following information:

 - your VAT number and company registration number (if you have one)